joshuafuller/tak-server-install-scripts/README.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 `

-3. Now that we are connected to a SSH Shell as root you will need to create the tak user and install git so we can clone this repo and use the scripts.

-`adduser tak`

-`passwd tak`

-`usermod -aG sudo tak`

-`sudo groupadd docker`

-`sudo usermod -aG docker tak`

-`sudo apt-get install git -y`

-4. Clone this repo
+3. Clone this repo

 `git clone https://github.com/atakhq/tak-server-install-scripts.git`

-5. Move into the scripts folder that was just cloned from github, make the script files executable, and run the first script. (linux prevents files from being executable by default for security)
+4. Move into the scripts folder that was just cloned from github, make the script files executable, and run the first script. (linux prevents files from being executable by default for security)

 `cd tak-server-install-scripts/`